harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

   * The `accepted` argument makes `bt` only validate solutions in the  `submissions/accepted/` folder.
   * The `--no-generate` option makes `bt` to skip the `generate` step, which is not needed because we already generated our sample data in the previous step.
   * The `--verbose` option makes `bt` to display a line per test case, and causes it to not stop if a test case fails, but evaluates them all: greedy or none-lazy evaluation.
   * The `--overview` option make `bt` to display a per solution a single line result where the line contains per testcase a letter displaying its evaluation result.
-This is the same line as shown in the DOMjudge website.
+Lowercase letters are used for the public samples, and  uppercase letters for secret test cases.
+This is almost the same line as shown in the DOMjudge website.
+In the website icons are used instead of letters, and the public and private samples are separated with a bar.

   **Note:** in above command we only test the `accepted` solutions.
 We can also test how the not accepted solutions in the other subfolders of the `submissions/` fail as we would expect.